GarrixA/cascade_be/README.md

 ### Login

 - **POST** `/api/v1/auth/login`
 - Logs in a user.
-If the user is an AGENCY, sends a 2FA email.
+If the user is an SELLER, sends a 2FA email.

 ### Account Verification